-The Tallheo Cannery Inn, the original location for our workshop, is a private, rustic retreat located across the bay from the Bella Coola harbour.
+The Tallheo Cannery Inn is a private, rustic retreat located across the bay from the Bella Coola harbour.
 A water taxi is used to travel the short distance from the harbor to Tallheo.
 The Cannery offers visitors a chance to taste and feel British Columbia’s history by exploring an authentic coastal fish cannery.

 Canneries once dotted BC’s coast until the introduction of modern refrigeration in the 1950s caused them to fade from use, leaving Tallheo as one of very few canneries still standing.